Efficient Scaling of LLM Training with Flexible Context Parallelism: Experiments

+\textbf{Datasets.} We evaluated various baselines under a workload with a maximum sequence length of 128k.
+For LLMs, we use Qwen3 and Llama3/Llama3.2 models on three text datasets with different sequence-length distributions: GitHub~\cite{kocetkov2022stack3tbpermissively}, CommonCrawl~\cite{raffel2023exploringlimitstransferlearning}, and Wikipedia~\cite{wikidump}.
+For MLLMs, we use InternVL3 and Qwen3VL models on three video-language datasets: MSRVTT~\cite{xu2016msrvtt}, InternVid~\cite{wang2024internvidlargescalevideotextdataset}, and OpenVid~\cite{nan2025openvidm}.
+Further details are provided in Appendix~\ref{appendix:dtails}.

-\textbf{Evaluation Protocol.} For each baseline method, we tune the hybrid parallelism hyperparameters and select the best-performing configuration.
-For DHP, since it adaptively schedules parallelism parameters, no manual specification is required.
-To ensure a fair comparison, we fixed the global batch size to 512 in all experiments.
-The evaluation metrics are the end-to-end training iteration time and the token throughput per-device.
+\textbf{Evaluation Protocol.} For each baseline method, we use standard packing and tune the parallelism hyperparameters and select the best-performing configuration.
+Since FCP adaptively schedules parallelism parameters, no manual per-run CP specification is required.
+To ensure a fair comparison, we fix the global batch size to 512 in all experiments.
+The evaluation metrics are the end-to-end training iteration time and the token throughput per device.
 During the performance test, we first warm up for 5 training steps, then record the average of the subsequent 10 steps for both metrics.